gruntwork-io/terragrunt-infrastructure-live-example/README.md

 `terragrunt.hcl` files that reference that code (at a specific version, too!) and fill in variables specific to each environment.

+Be sure to read through [the Terragrunt documentation on DRY Architectures](https://terragrunt.gruntwork.io/docs/features/keep-your-terragrunt-architecture-dry/) to understand the features of Terragrunt used in this folder organization.

 Note: This code is solely for demonstration purposes.
 This is not production-ready code, so use at your own risk.
 If you are interested in battle-tested, production-ready Terraform code, check out [Gruntwork](http://www.gruntwork.io/).